Flower Meanings for the Perfect Bouquet

 Victorian Floriography

-For the Victorians, sending subtle messages through flowers was their way of expressing how they felt, like secret Valentines cards we all know of today.
-Studying floriography resulted in creating nosegays or tussie-mussies, small bouquets of tightly arranged flowers.
+For the Victorians, sending subtle messages through flowers was their way of expressing their feelings.
+Studying floriography resulted in nosegays, tussie-mussies, and small bouquets of tightly arranged flowers.
 These arrangements were picked and tailored intentionally to pass along messages to the receiver and worn as a fashion accessory to show others the message of adoration.

 Flower Meanings: Create the Perfect, Meaningful Bouquet

-If sending a message in the rich tradition of floriography to your sweetheart or good friends inspires you this Valentine’s Day, here are some beautiful blooms that can help you express your truest feelings
+If sending a message in the rich tradition of floriography to your sweetheart or good friends inspires you, here are some beautiful blooms that can help you express your truest feelings

 Roses: Romantic Love and Passion

-Every rose also has a special meaning to bestow.
+Every rose also has a special meaning.
 The most recognizable romantic gift, these gorgeous flowers signify love and desire.
-Roses have been a symbol of love since ancient times when Romans would send them as a message that there was a confidential matter they wanted to discuss.
+Roses have long been a symbol of love since ancient times when Romans would send them as a message that there was a confidential matter they wanted to discuss.

-Now, roses are a symbol of love and passion.
+Now, roses symbolize love and passion.
 Rose color meanings can also be a part of a very special message you send with a bouquet of luxury roses.
-Sending red roses to indicates a deep, romantic love while a burgundy bouquet of roses shows adoration.
-For something lighter, yellow roses express friendship and pink roses mean gentle love and happiness, making them a wonderful Valentine’s gift idea for a beloved family member or friend.
+Sending red roses indicates a deep, romantic love, while a burgundy bouquet of roses shows adoration.
+For something lighter, yellow roses express friendship, and pink roses mean gentle love and happiness, making them a wonderful idea for a beloved family member or friend.

 Lilies: Loyalty, and Virtue

 Lilies symbolize purity, loyalty, and virtue and have been used in religious symbolism for centuries, making them the perfect flower to express devotion to a faraway friend or loved one.
-Lilies often come in white or warmer hues such as orange Asiatic lilies or pink Amarossi Oriental lilies.
-Amarossi lilies, like the ones in our Loving You Lilies bouquet are quite fragrant and perfectly pink to create an arrangement that is delightfully romantic.
+Lilies often come in white or warmer hues, such as orange Asiatic lilies or pink Amorossi Oriental lilies.
+Lilies, like the ones in our Delphinium and Lilies Bouquet are quite fragrant and create an arrangement that is delightfully romantic.

 More specifically, the Calla lily is a variety that is often recognized as a popular wedding flower, sharing a message of love and adoration.
 Calla lilies are especially meaningful because of their beautiful trumpet-shaped blooms that look like champagne flutes.
-Pair our Raspberry Calla Lilies with a bottle of your favorite bubbly to create a romantic gift that anybody would want to toast to!
+Pair our Calla Lily Plant with a bottle of your favorite bubbly to create a romantic gift that anybody would want to toast!

 Orchids: Luxury and Beauty

-But if, like us, flowers are more your speed for a thoughtful message, orchids are a wonderful option as the choices are vast: select loose bouquets for a more traditional romantic gift or a potted plant for somebody with a green thumb.
-We have both varieties of orchids for you to browse and find exactly what you’re looking for from mixed bouquets to specific colors.
+Orchids are a wonderful option for demonstrating your love and affection as the choices are vast: select loose bouquets for a more traditional romantic gift or a potted plant for a friend with a green thumb.
+We have a selection of various orchids for you to browse and find exactly what you’re looking for, from mixed bouquets to specific colors.

 Flower Color Symbolism: Color Me Impressed